NCR Registered 4.9 Google Rating🏆 Award-Winning 2025 477+ Reviews

 Online demand for debt-intervention help is accelerating.
 The fastest-growing searches include 'stop debt collectors', 'stop garnishee orders', 'debt counsellor near me', 'reduce debt payments' and 'help with loans'.
 The pattern shows consumers reaching for immediate financial-survival assistance, and increasingly discovering that help through Google, YouTube, TikTok and WhatsApp.

-What is the outlook for the rest of 2026?
+What is the outlook for the second half of 2026?

-The index forecasts continued affordability deterioration through Q2 to Q4 2026, particularly among lower-middle-income households, commuters, mining workers and transport-dependent consumers.
-Demand for debt-intervention assistance and payment-reduction guidance is expected to keep rising for the remainder of the year.
+The index forecasts continued affordability deterioration through Q3 and Q4 2026, particularly among lower-middle-income households, commuters, mining workers and transport-dependent consumers.
+With the Reserve Bank warning of further inflation risks ahead of its July meeting, the borrowing costs baked in by the May hike are unlikely to reverse quickly.
+Demand for debt-intervention assistance is expected to keep rising for the remainder of the year.

 How is the index compiled?

-The SADPI combines affordability trends, debt-review behaviour, unsecured-lending exposure, consumer repayment patterns, regional stress signals and digital debt-help search activity into a single live view of household financial pressure.
+The SADPI combines public regulatory and economic data (NCR Credit Bureau Monitor, SARB rate decisions, Stats SA inflation), DS4U's first-party debt-help search-demand data across its national content footprint, debt-review behaviour, unsecured-lending exposure and regional stress signals into a single view of household financial pressure.
 It is reviewed by an NCR-registered debt counsellor (NCRDC2423).